 A cancellation of the terms or conditions of an equity award under original award in exchange for a new award should be treated as modification.
 The compensation costs associated with the modified awards are recognized if either the original vesting conditions or the new vesting conditions have been achieved.
 Total recognized compensation cost for the awards is at least equal to the fair value of the original awards at the grant date unless at the date of the modification the performance or service conditions of the original awards are not expected to be satisfied.
 The incremental compensation cost is measured as the excess of the fair value of the replacement awards over the fair value of original awards at the modification date.
-Therefore, in relation to the modified awards, the Company recognizes share-based compensation over the vesting periods of the new awards, which comprises (i) the amortization of the incremental portion of share-based compensation over the remaining vesting term, and (ii) any unrecognized compensation of a original awards, using either the original term or the new term, whichever results in higher expenses for each reporting period.
-For a modification of a liability award that remains a liability after modification, the liability award continues to be remeasured at fair value at each reporting date.
+Therefore, in relation to the modified awards, the Company recognizes share-based compensation over the vesting periods of the new awards, which comprises (i) the amortization of the incremental portion of share-based compensation over the remaining vesting term, and (ii) any unrecognized compensation cost of original awards, using either the original term or the new term, whichever results in higher expenses for each reporting period.
+For a modification of a market condition, the incremental portion of share-based compensation and unrecognized compensation cost of original award are recognized over new vesting period.
+For modification of a liability award that remains a liability after modification, the liability award continues to be remeasured at fair value at each reporting date.